-I recently listened to an interview on the Art Basel Podcast called Stories where record producer, rapper, businessman, and art collector Kasseem Daoud Dean — who goes by the name Swiss Beatz — talks about how he started collecting art.
+I recently listened to an interview on the Art Basel Podcast called Stories where record producer, rapper, businessman, and art collector Kasseem Daoud Dean — who performs under the name Swizz Beatz — talks about how he started collecting art.

 Dean says he began collecting art at a very young age for the wrong reasons — namely to impress business contacts.
 He said he went to parties and meetings at the homes of big shot music industry execs and he would see their artwork.
 He began buying art based on what he saw in those settings.
 Keep in mind, he would have been around age 19 or 20 at the time!